naoina/migu/README.md

 }
 ```

-Then type the following commands to execute the first migration:
+You enter the following commands to execute the first migration.

 ```
 % mysqladmin -u root create migu_test